superfly/flyctl/CONTRIBUTING.md

 ## Building

 To build `flyctl`, all you need to do is to run `make build` from the root directory.
 This will build a binary in the `bin/` directory.
-Alternatively, you can run `go build .`
+Alternatively, you can run `go build -o <EXE_NAME> .`

 To run `flyctl`, you can just run the binary you built using `make build`: `./bin/flyctl`.
 So for example, to update a machine, you can run `go run . m update -a <app_name> <machine_id>`.
 Alternatively, you can build and run in the same command by running `go run .`, followed by whatever sub-command you want to run.
 Just note that this will have a slower startup.